gromacs/gromacs/docs/reference-manual/functions/nonbonded-interactions.rst

 where :math:`\beta` is a parameter that determines the relative weight between the direct space sum and the reciprocal space sum and erfc\ :math:`(x)` is the complementary error function.
+Note that |Gromacs|
+by default shifts this potential by a constant to ensure that the potential is zero at the cut-off.
 For further details on long-range electrostatics, see sec. :ref:`lrelstat`.